MetricCode/365-days-of-hacking/wo1fbit/Assembly/README.md

 ### Multiplication
 The `imul` opcode is used for multiplication.
 The second operand holds the results.
-To mulitply the values inside the rdi and rsi registers:
+To mulitply the values inside the rdi and rsi registers and save results in %rsi:

 ~~~
 imul %rdi, $rsi